ObeoNetwork/GraphicalServerProtocol/specification.md

   public readonly kind = 'requestPopupModel';

   /**
-   * The identifier of the element for which a popup is requested.
+   * The identifier of the elements for which a popup is requested.
    */
   public readonly elementId: string;